 Careers are unpredictable for two reasons, firstly, there are new verticals and domains coming up; secondly, we have choices to make and passions to pursue.
-But, if the careers are unpredictable; should our preparations also be?
+If careers are unpredictable; should we remain unprepared?

 The fact is that jobs are tough to get.
 Another fact is that jobs are hard to save.
 Yet another realisation is that there are no jobs for those who are not ready.
 Organisations and Institutions have come under a term known as Job Market or Market to be precise.

 When we call it a market we redefine the requisites that used to be straight but now are complex.
 Our curriculums have never been made of equity rather equality has been the focus.
 I have recently read the difference between Equality and Equity.

 I am being convinced that Equal treatment cannot be given to all because it leads to a further divide between the 'haves and have-nots'.The same idea seems to have entered the minds of employers.
 The impact is visible to the already hired and to be hired.
 The employers are finally becoming selective to avoid further corrections and they have also realised that potential risk is avoidable.
 The methodology of selection largely remains the same but the tools have been redefined and the temperament has also been revamped.